oroinc/documentation/backend/emails/index.rst

 Refresh the Database Schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Finally, you have to update the database schema and clear the application cache:
+Update the database schema and clear the application cache:

 .. code-block:: bash